scope-lab-vu/deep-nn-car/AutonomousDriving/Readme.md

 </p>

 [Autonomous.py](https://github.com/scope-lab-vu/deep-nn-car/blob/master/AutonomousDriving/Autonomous.py) is the main script that has to be run on the RPi3 (use python3).
+Running this script will allow you to select different simplex architectures and also stores data for plotting and further processing.

 ```
 sudo python3 Autonomous.py